Tag Archives: readings/research

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Here is a reading on the New York City subways along with its vocabulary-building and comprehension worksheet.
+Here is a reading on Bretton Woods along with its attendant vocabulary-building and comprehension worksheet.

 If you find typos in these documents, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.